|Housing and Meals|

 Courses typically combine lectures with extensive time spent outdoors, visiting sites relevant to the material and experiencing the Galapagos firsthand.
 Students are expected to be well prepared for lectures, with discussion of the assigned readings common.
 Assessment is usually based on a midterm, a final, papers, and homework assignments.

-All students from abroad are housed in home stays during their stay on San Cristóbal.
-During the first part of the program in Quito, accommodations will be in a local hotel.
-Most meals are included in the program.
+All students from abroad are housed in home stays during their stay (breakfast and dinner are included in the program).

 Minimum GPA : 3.0